drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Web browsing
 The web browser is poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.

-Use **Google Chrome** for most of your browsing.
+Use [Google Chrome](https://www.google.com/chrome/browser/desktop/) for most of your browsing.
 It offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [good sandboxing](https://www.chromium.org/developers/design-documents/sandbox) and [frequent updates](http://googlechromereleases.blogspot.com/) (including Flash, although you should disable it - see below).

+Chrome also comes with a great [PDF viewer](http://0xdabbad00.com/2013/01/13/most-secure-pdf-viewer-chrome-pdf-viewer/).

-If you don't want to use Chrome, **Firefox** is an excellent browser as well.
+If you don't want to use Chrome, [Firefox](https://www.mozilla.org/en-US/firefox/new/) is an excellent browser as well.
 Or simply use both.
 See discussion in [issue #2](https://github.com/drduh/OS-X-Yosemite-Security-and-Privacy-Guide/issues/2).

 Create at least three profiles, one for browsing **trusted** web sites (email, banking), another for **untrusted** (link aggregators, news sites), and a third for a completely **cookie-less** and **script-less** experience.